Untuxed/HockeyBot/docs.md

 # General Slash Commands

 ## /getmystats
-- Description: Returns the players stats as a private message.
+Returns the players stats as a private message.
 Restricted to players that are on the roster including subs.
-- Usage: /getmystats

 ## /getplayerstats